$0 Arizona IEP Meeting Prep Checklist

 Mediation.
 A voluntary, confidential process where you and the district meet with a neutral mediator to resolve disputes.
 ADE provides mediators at no cost.
 Mediation agreements are legally binding.
 The district cannot use mediation to delay due process — you have the right to file for due process even while mediation is pending.

 Due Process Hearing.
 A quasi-judicial proceeding before an impartial hearing officer.
 Due process can address any IDEA dispute.
-The timeline: once a due process complaint is filed, a resolution session must occur within 15 days, and if unresolved, the hearing must occur within 45 days.
+The timeline: once a due process complaint is filed, a resolution session must occur within 15 days; the resolution period is 30 days; and if unresolved, the 45-day hearing timeline begins.
 This is the most adversarial and expensive option — most Arizona families should exhaust the ADE state complaint and mediation first.

 OCR Complaint.
 For Section 504 violations (504 plan failures, disability discrimination), file with the OCR Denver office, which covers Arizona.
 OCR complaints are free, do not require an attorney, and result in an investigation with potential corrective action agreements.